JoshKaufman/ursa/README.md

 crypto functionality of OpenSSL.

 This module was inspired by [node-rsa](https://github.com/chrisa/node-rsa) by Chris Andrews.
-To be clear, there are a few lines that I (danfuzz) used from its `wscript` build file, but other than that this code is new.
+To be clear, there are a few lines that I (Danfuzz) used from its `wscript` build file, but other than that this code is new.

 Installing